Mr. Potato Head: Creation

+Subsequent developments

 In 1953, Hasbro introduced a Mrs. Potato Head variant, and soon after, Brother Spud and Sister Yam completed the family, followed by accessories reflecting the affluence of the 1950s: a car, boat trailer, kitchen set, stroller, and pets marketed as Spud-ettes.
 In the 1960s, Hasbro also introduced the Tooty Frooty Friends kit, which came with over 60 pieces for building four additional characters: Katie the Carrot, Kooky the Cucumber, Oscar the Orange, and Pete the Pepper.
 Although the toys were originally produced as separate plastic parts to be attached to a real potato or other vegetable, in 1964, Hasbro began to include a separate plastic head and body in each box and made the attachments less sharp, leaving them unable to puncture vegetables easily.
 These changes were due, in part, to parental complaints about finding spoiled food in their homes, but there were also reports of children choking on the small pieces or cutting themselves with the sharp ends.
 In 1973, further changes were made to increase safety.
 To comply with the Child Protection Act of 1966 and the Child Protection and Toy Safety Act of 1969, Hasbro combined the head and body into one large piece and made the attachments larger to prevent choking.
 Arms were no longer included in the kits.
 Additionally, Hasbro replaced the holes with flat slots, allowing only one possible orientation for the attached parts.
 In 1983, Hasbro tweaked the Mr. and Mrs. Potato Head design by adding white bendable arms wearing white gloves.
 A storage compartment was also added to this larger head/body combination piece.

 In 1985, Mr. Potato Head received four postal votes in the run for mayor of Boise, Idaho in the "most votes for Mr. Potato Head in a political campaign" as verified by Guinness World Records.
 In November 1987, Mr. Potato Head became "Spokespud" for the annual Great American Smokeout and surrendered his pipe to Surgeon General C. Everett Koop in Washington, D.C.
 In 1989, Hasbro replaced the attached bendable arms with the removable plastic arms.
 In the 1990s, the League of Women Voters used Mr. and Mrs. Potato Head to promote a "Get Out the Vote" campaign.
-Additionally, Mr. Potato Head received an award from the President's Council on Physical Fitness and Sports.
-The award was presented by Arnold Schwarzenegger, who was chairman of the organization at that time.
+Additionally, Mr. Potato Head received an award from the President's Council on Physical Fitness and Sports, presented by Arnold Schwarzenegger, who was chairman of the organization at that time.